oscarmash/ilba-docu/Varios-k8s/Cilium-Documentation/README.md

   * 16777217 -> Represents 2^24 +1, which is the minimum valid value for CIDR-based security identities.
 * What is the valid range for security identities in Cilium?
   * 1 to 2^32 -1
+* What is the range of cluster-local security identities in Cilium?
+  * 1 to 2^16 -1
 * What mechanism does the Cilium Operator use to garbage collect stale security identities in CRD Identity allocation mode?
   * The operator periodically scans its local cache for identities that haven't received recent heartbeats and deletes them to free up resources.
 * What advantage does Cilium Cluster Mesh provide by enabling shared services across multiple clusters?